 During the surgery, the clouded lens is removed and replaced with a new, clear lens, usually an artificial implant.
 The lens is fitted and customized to your unique vision needs.
 If you have cataracts in both eyes, it is recommended that you have two separate cataract surgeries a few weeks apart.

 Signs That You Need Cataract Surgery

 Older people are most susceptible to cataracts and they get worse with time.
 If you start having difficulties with basic daily activities like reading, driving, or visual acuity in bright light, changes in color vision, and ghosting of images, you probably need cataract surgery.
 In some cases, cataracts are present at birth, and these congenital cataracts lead to blindness in children.

-Contact Cape Fear Eye Associates for Cataract Surgery
+Visit Cape Fear Eye Associates, PA For Cataract Surgery

 If you are a resident of Fayetteville and are considering cataract surgery, visit Cape Fear Eye Associates, PA, for diagnosis and treatment.
 Call our team today at (910) 484-2284 to learn more and to schedule a consultation.